maniaclab/af-portal/portal/templates/markdowns/home_text_headline.md

 <!-- Cyberinfrastructure for accelerated research -->
-Front door to the Open Science Grid
+Front door to the CMS Connect